centria/console/docs/part0.md

 ```

-The operator <code>></code> overwrites the contents of the file with the given text and <code>>></code> appends them to a new line, not affecting the old contents.
+The operator **>** overwrites the contents of the file with the given text and **>>** appends them to a new line, not affecting the old contents.

 <h3>Exercise 10: A Student's Notes {% include points.html text="5%" %}</h3>
-Create a text file called <code>notes.txt</code> on the command line.
+Create a text file called **notes.txt** on the command line.
 Paste inside the following text which describes the week of a typical student:

 ```
 monday intro to java: Java is a programming language